 Despite these apparently long odds, my nephew’s family encountered such a collection of 15 cards that did not contain any Set:

-(Edit: Thanks to reader Jafeth in the comments below, who pointed out that this collection of 15 cards actually does contain a Set!)
+(Edit: Thanks to readers Jafeth and Katja in the comments below, who point out that this collection of 15 cards actually does contain a Set… actually, it contains two of them!)

 Are such Set-less collections really that rare?
 It turns out that they are not– not by a long shot– for several reasons.
 The least interesting reason is that the probabilities quoted in the instructions are simply not accurate.
 For example, the odds of a random collection of 12 cards not containing a Set are only about 30:1, not 33:1.